 Religious Titles — The first reference to an ordained clergyperson should include a capitalized title before the person’s name, usually the Rev. On subsequent mentions, use the last name only (no title).
 Same for Monsignor or Rabbi.

 Middle Initials — Do not use middle names or initials (again, unless it’s a formal print piece or detailed directory)

 Jr. and Sr. – There is no comma between a person’s last name and Jr. or Sr. (Ex.
 John O. Smith Jr.)

 University Buildings — Capitalize the names of campus buildings and use in full on first reference.
 (Ex.
 Blocker Hall, Jane P. Batten Student Center.)

 Departments/Offices/Division Names — Lowercase informal department, office and division names (Ex. psychology department, philosophy department, admissions office, registrar’s office, humanities division) except when it includes proper nouns (Ex.
 English department).
 But capitalize when the full official name is used.
 (Ex. the Office of College Advancement, the Department of History, the Office of Admissions, the Division of Social Sciences.)

 Programs and Centers — Capitalize specific programs and centers within Virginia Wesleyan University and use in full on first reference.
 Ex.
-Evening and Weekend Program, Center for the Study of Religious Freedom.
+Evening and Weekend Program, Robert Nusbaum Center.
 If shorthand acronyms such as EWP and CSRF are used for subsequent references, they should be placed in parenthesis directly after the first mention of the full name: [Ex.
 Evening and Weekend Program].

 January Term — Capitalize only because it is a distinctive program at VWU.
 Do not capitalize fall session, spring semester or anything similar.